 Youths 6 to 15 years of age hunting during the Special Youth Modern Gun Deer Hunt may harvest bucks or does during the first full weekend Saturday/Sunday in November for 2 days and the first Saturday in January for 2 days in accordance with the zone firearm bag limits.
-EXCEPTIONS:

-- A. Commission-registered deer camps that participate in the Deer Management Assistance Program (DMAP) receiving deer management tags and bonus deer on certain WMAs (Addendum C1.01) do not apply toward an individual seasonal limit. - B. Subject to applicable limit restrictions on WMAs (Addendum C1.01). - C. Private Land CWD Management Tags.
+- A. Commission-registered deer camps that participate in the Deer Management Assistance Program (DMAP) receiving deer management tags and bonus deer on certain WMAs (Addendum C1.01) do not apply toward an individual seasonal limit. - B. Subject to applicable limit restrictions on WMAs (Addendum $\underline{C1.01}$). - C. Private Land CWD Management Tags.

-A1.02 Wild Turkey Season And Limits
+As of July 1, 2025 A1.02 Wild Turkey Season And Limits

 No more than 1 legal turkey may be taken per day, no more than 1 legal turkey may be taken during the first 7 days of the season, no more than 1 legal turkey may be taken during the youth turkey hunt, and no more than 2 legal turkeys may be taken in any combination of turkey zones.
-No jakes (sub-adult male turkeys) may be taken, except youth hunters may harvest 1 jake.
+Nonresident (adults and youth) may take no more than 1 legal turkey.
+No jakes (sub-adult male turkeys) may be taken, except youth, including nonresident youth, hunters may harvest 1 jake.

-WILD TURKEY FIREARMS AND ARCHERY/CROSSBOW SEASONS:
+WILD TURKEY FIREARMS AND ARCHERY/ CROSSBOW SEASONS: